The Hand That Signed the Paper: Plagiarism accusations

 On 26 August, it was reported in the Herald Sun that Darville had plagiarised a passage from the novel The Power and the Glory.
-On 31 August, the Sydney Morning Herald reported that Darville had plagiarised additional passages from Thomas Keneally's novel Gossip from the Forest, Robin Morgan's The Demon Lover, and a Ukrainian collection called The Black Deeds of the Kremlin.
-The night before, Allen & Unwin had halted distribution over the book over the plagiarism concerns.
-Additional examples of plagiarism in The Hand that Signed the Paper would continue to be reported over the next month.
+The Sydney Morning Herald reported five days later that Darville had plagiarised additional passages from Thomas Keneally's novel Gossip from the Forest, Robin Morgan's The Demon Lover, and a Ukrainian collection called The Black Deeds of the Kremlin.
+The night before, Allen & Unwin had halted distribution of the book over the concerns.
+Additional claims of plagiarism in The Hand That Signed the Paper continued to be reported over the following month.

 On 7 September, Darville's lawyers at MinterEllison announced that they believed the plagiarism allegations to be false.
-The lawyers said that they had consulted an expert on postmodern literature, who had told them that Darville's appropriations from various other sources was a normal element of postmodern writing.
+The lawyers said that they had consulted an expert on postmodern literature, who had told them that Darville's copying from other sources was a normal element of postmodern writing.
 The lawyers for Allen & Unwin concurred.
-On 8 September, Allen & Unwin announced that they were "satisfied that allegations of plagiarism cannot be justified" and the novel was returned to distribution.
-Eventually Allen & Unwin released a new edition of the book under the name Helen Darville, with the sources copied by Darville now acknowledged and the praise from David Marr and Jill Kitson removed from the book's back cover.
+On 8 September, Allen & Unwin announced that they were "satisfied that allegations of plagiarism cannot be justified" and distribution of the novel was resumed.
+Allen & Unwin eventually released a new edition of the book under the name Helen Darville, with the sources copied by Darville acknowledged and the praise from Marr and Kitson removed from the book's back cover.

 Commentators were divided on whether the novel contained plagiarism.
-Ivor Indyk said that the plagiarism "attacks the very foundations of the book", while the author Thomas Shapcott said that what had occurred was appropriation rather than plagiarism.
-Robert Manne described it as "concealed, pervasive and clumsy plagiarism", although he acknowledged that it did not rise to the level of a breach of copyright law.
-The literary academic Judith Ryan described Darville's copying as "flagrant", but noted that it did not constitute plagiarism in a legal sense.
+Indyk said that the work contained plagiarism that "attacks [its] very foundations", while the author Thomas Shapcott said that what had occurred was appropriation rather than plagiarism.
+Manne described it as "concealed, pervasive and clumsy plagiarism", although he said that it did not rise to the level of a breach of copyright law.
+The literary academic Judith Ryan described Darville's copying as "flagrant", but said that it did not constitute plagiarism in a legal sense.